thiagosindra/higher-resolution-hypothesis/docs/sections/sensory-cognition.md

     <h3>Emotional Intensity and Persistence</h3>
     <p>Emotional responses similarly amplify through distributed limbic-prefrontal spread, contributing to intensity and persistence of affective states.
 An emotional trigger doesn't just activate a single emotional circuit—it spreads through multiple associative pathways, creating strong resonance that's difficult to disengage from.
 This isn't emotional dysregulation in the traditional sense; it's the natural consequence of emotional processing distributed across numerous interconnected circuits.</p>

+    <h3>Vividness of Internal Imagery and Dreams</h3>
+    <p>Ensemble persistence also explains the **vividness of internally generated scenes**—voluntary imagination, spontaneous recall, and especially dreaming.
+Some autistic individuals report dreams that feel exceptionally realistic or difficulty distinguishing dream memories from actual events.
+In DPM terms, this occurs when internal cues (from hippocampus or default mode network) reactivate sensory ensembles under weak inhibitory gating, producing large-scale coordinated activity across the same distributed pathways that process external perception.
+The same topology that enhances perceptual granularity makes internally generated imagery feel perceptual rather than abstract.</p>

     <h3>Affective Amplification and Valence Bias</h3>
     <p>In distributed architecture with weakened inhibitory gating, sensory or cognitive processing can spill into circuits monitoring emotion and internal body states. <strong>Reactive overlap</strong> causes neutral cues to inherit emotional weight when collateral pathways recruit amygdala, vmPFC, insula, or hippocampal ensembles.
 When inhibition is delayed and τ is high, these branches linger and re-enter, creating "sticky" positivity (intense fascination, pleasure) or "sticky" negativity (frustration, aversion) depending on which network dominates.
 This architectural susceptibility explains why some stimuli feel unexpectedly pleasant while others trigger disproportionate aversion—not through differences in motivation, but through topology and timing.
 Once affective branches engage, local metabolic use increases while inhibitory efficacy declines, prolonging amplified states until energy buffers refill.</p>
   </div>